DavidAStevenson/akka-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 @@snip [build.sbt]($g8root$/build.sbt)

 This build file is very simple.
-In essence, it creates one project `hello-akka-scala` and declares project dependencies.
+In essence, it creates one project `akka-quickstart-scala` and declares project dependencies.
 We must also declare what version of sbt to use and this is done in the file `project/build.properties`:

 @@snip [build.properties]($g8root$/project/build.properties)